safiyaaideed/sole-mate/README.md

 - Ensure the repo is accessible by your Educators
 # R11	Description of your marketplace app (website), including:
 - Purpose

+To have an easily accessible marketplace for not only authentic sneaker buyers but sellers too, givng the seller the ability to upload as many sneakers as possible.
+As well as providing the buyer with a safe and easy environment for purchase.

 - Functionality / features
 - Sitemap
 - Screenshots